A couple of weeks ago I talked about why babywearing should be kicked out of the crunchy moms category.

 - All the weight is balanced on the shoulder, so if you have chronic shoulder/back issues you’ll want to pass on this style.

-Hotslings is a very light material, making it a good choice for warmer climates.
+The Hotslings Pouch Carrier consists of a very light material, making it a good choice for warmer climates.
 Some parents have complained that it’s hard to find the right size, so break out the measuring tape and then keep the receipt, just in case.
-See more review details.

 This is a close sister to the Pouch Carrier, the difference is that this sling has a ring.
 (I do love to point out the obvious…)